jarsonX/Portfolio/IT Trends/README.md

 # IT Trends Analysis Project <img src="https://raw.githubusercontent.com/roshangrewal/IBM-Data-Science-Professional-Certification/master/IBM-Banner.png" align="right" width="120" />

 ## About this Project
-The project is based on a Capstone Project originally included as a part of IBM Data Analyst Professional Certificate.
+The project's goal is to clean, analyze and visualize the data from Stack Overflow's survey of software professionals.
+It is based on a Capstone Project originally included as a part of IBM Data Analyst Professional Certificate.
 However, I was a bit dissapointed with it, meaning that in real life I would perform much more cleaning on the dataset than it was actually required to pass the exam.
 That is why I created my own version, which hopefully, more accurately represents actual data analyst's work.

-## Goal
-Clean, analyze and visualize the data from Stack Overflow's survey of software professionals.
+I also used MS Power BI instead IBM Cognos.
+Although the latter is absolutely fine and I use it from time to time, it is no secret that I'm a Power BI guy :)

 ## Modules
 1. Data preapartion